 CAP National Portfolio Accepted Certifications:

-For Teachers and School Counselors -National Board for Professional Teaching Standards Certification.
+- For Teachers and School Counselors -National Board for Professional Teaching Standards Certification.
 Eligibility for National Board Certification is determined by the National Board for Professional Teaching Standards.
 Click here for information about APS support for National Board Certification (you must be logged in to MyAcces to view).